 Serious illness or bereavement of a relative

 What Is Compassionate Leave?

 Compassionate leave is time afforded to employees due to a death in the family or of a close loved one.
-This allows employees the time they need to grieve, make arrangements, and attend a potential funeral.
+This allows employees time to grieve, make arrangements, and attend a funeral or service.

 Compassionate Leave for Family Emergencies

-The first allows employees to take time off to deal with an emergency involving a dependent.
-For further clarification, nidirect offers a guide on what counts as an emergency.
+The first allows employees to take time off to deal with an emergency involving a dependant.
+For further clarification,nidirectoffers a guide on what counts as an emergency.

-According to gov.uk, a dependent could be “a spouse, partner, child, grandchild, parent, or someone who depends on you for care.”
-There is no set amount of time recommended, allocated, or required for compassionate leave but it must be reasonable.
+According togov.uk, a dependant could be ’a spouse, partner, child, grandchild, parent or someone who depends on you for care’.
+There is no set amount of time recommended, allocated or required for leave, but it must be reasonable.

-While there are no limits on how often employees can take time off for dependents, employers do not have to pay people for taking this type of compassionate leave.
+While there are no limits on how often employees can take time off for dependants, employers do not have to pay people for taking this type of compassionate leave.

-In addition, employees cannot take this type of compassionate leave if they knew about a situation beforehand.
-For example, if an employer needed to take time off for a hospital appointment, this is not classified as compassionate leave.
+In addition, employees cannot take this type of leave if they knew about a situation beforehand.
+For example, if an employee needed to take time off for a hospital appointment, this is not classified as compassionate leave.